keptn/keptn/usecases/runbook-automation-and-self-healing/README.md

 The promotional itself is controlled via Ansible Tower.
 That means that starting, and eventually stopping the campaign is done by triggering Ansible Tower job templates that in turn start Ansible playbooks.

-1. First we want to generate load for the carts service
+1. First, we want to generate load for the carts service
     - Receive the IP of the carts service by executing the `kubectl get svc -n production` command:

       ```console